avivelor/UnityMachineLearningForProjectButterfly/README.md

 It's official, we've been published!
 More details behind this project can be found at the following manuscript:
-*Elor, A., & Kurniawan, S. (2020, September).
+*Elor, A., & Kurniawan, S. (2020, August).
 Deep Reinforcement Learning in Immersive Virtual Reality Exergame for Agent Movement Guidance.
 In 2020 IEEE 8th International Conference on Serious Games and Applications for Health(SeGAH).
 IEEE, 2020.* (link TBD)

 What if we could train a virtual robot arm to guide us through our physical exercises, compete with us, and test out various double-jointed movements?